 - Petroleum geomechanics projects involving numerical analysis of pipeline deformation caused by slope movement, gas storage feasibility and applications of microseismic monitoring, water disposal issues for oil sands development, and borehole stability of wells and horizontal directional drillholes

-Since 1987, Dr. Read has authored or co-authored over 100 published articles and reports on various technical aspects of his work and has received awards from the Tunnelling Association of Canada and the Association of Professional Engineers of Manitoba.
+Since 1987, Dr. Read has authored or co-authored numerous published articles and reports on various technical aspects of his work and has received awards from the Tunnelling Association of Canada and the Association of Professional Engineers of Manitoba.